HSLdevcom/OpenTripPlanner-data-container/README.md

 It is possible to change the behaviour of the data builder by defining environment variables.

-- "ROUTER_NAME" defines for which router the data gets updated for.
+- `ROUTER_NAME` defines for which router the data gets updated for.
-- "DOCKER_USER" defines username for authenticating to docker hub.
+- `DOCKER_USER` defines username for authenticating to docker hub.
-- "DOCKER_AUTH" defines password for authenticating to docker hub.
+- `DOCKER_AUTH` defines password for authenticating to docker hub.
-- (Optional, default v3 and tag based on date) "DOCKER_TAG" defines what will be the updated docker tag of the data server images in the remote container registry.
+- (Optional, default v3 and tag based on date) `DOCKER_TAG` defines what will be the updated docker tag of the data server images in the remote container registry.
-- (Optional, default hsldevcom) "ORG" defines what organization images belong to in the remote container registry.
+- (Optional, default hsldevcom) `ORG` defines what organization images belong to in the remote container registry.
-- (Optional, default v3) "SEED_TAG" defines what version of the data storage should be used for seeding.
+- (Optional, default v3) `SEED_TAG` defines what version of the data storage should be used for seeding.
-- (Optional, default v2) "OTP_TAG" defines what version of OTP is used for testing, building graphs and deploying a new OTP image (postfixed with router name).
+- (Optional, default v2) `OTP_TAG` defines what version of OTP is used for testing, building graphs and deploying a new OTP image (postfixed with router name).
-- (Optional, default v3) "TOOLS_TAG" defines what version of otp-data-tools image is used for testing.
+- (Optional, default v3) `TOOLS_TAG` defines what version of otp-data-tools image is used for testing.
-- (Optional, default dev) "BUILDER_TYPE" used as a postfix to slack bot name
+- (Optional, default dev) `BUILDER_TYPE` used as a postfix to slack bot name
-- (Optional) "SLACK_CHANNEL_ID" defines to which slack channel the messages are sent to
+- (Optional) `SLACK_CHANNEL_ID` defines to which slack channel the messages are sent to
-- (Optional) "SLACK_ACCESS_TOKEN" bearer token for slack messaging
+- (Optional) `SLACK_ACCESS_TOKEN` bearer token for slack messaging
-- (Optional, default {}) "EXTRA_SRC" defines gtfs src values that should be overridden or completely new src that should be added with unique id.
+- (Optional, default {}) `EXTRA_SRC` defines gtfs src values that should be overridden or completely new src that should be added with unique id.
 Example format:
   - `{"FOLI": {"url": "https://data.foli.fi/gtfs/gtfs.zip",  "fit": false, "rules": ["router-waltti/gtfs-rules/waltti.rule"]}}`
-  - You can remove a src by including "remove": true, `{"FOLI": {"remove": true}}`
+  - You can remove a src by including `"remove": true`, `{"FOLI": {"remove": true}}`
-- (Optional, default {}) "EXTRA_UPDATERS" defines router-config.json updater values that should be overridden or completely new updater that should be added with unique id.
+- (Optional, default {}) `EXTRA_UPDATERS` defines router-config.json updater values that should be overridden or completely new updater that should be added with unique id.
 Example format:
   - `{"turku-alerts": {"type": "real-time-alerts", "frequencySec": 30, "url": "https://foli-beta.nanona.fi/gtfs-rt/reittiopas", "feedId": "FOLI", "fuzzyTripMatching": true}}`
-  - You can remove a src by including "remove": true, `{"turku-alerts": {"remove": true}}`
+  - You can remove a src by including `"remove": true`, `{"turku-alerts": {"remove": true}}`
-- (Optional, default {}) "EXTRA_OSM" can redefine OSM source URLs.
+- (Optional, default {}) `EXTRA_OSM` can redefine OSM source URLs.
 For example: `{"hsl": "https://tempserver.com/newhsl.pbf"}`
-- (Optional) "VERSION_CHECK" is a comma-separated list of feedIds from which the GTFS data's `feed_info.txt`'s file's `feed_version` field is parsed into a date object and it's checked if the data has been updated within the last 8 hours.
+- (Optional) `VERSION_CHECK` is a comma-separated list of feedIds from which the GTFS data's `feed_info.txt`'s file's `feed_version` field is parsed into a date object and it's checked if the data has been updated within the last 8 hours.
 If not, a message is sent to stdout (and slack, only monday-friday) to inform about usage of "old" data.
-- (Optional) "SKIPPED_SITES" defines a comma-separated list of sites from OTPQA tests that should be skipped.
+- (Optional) `SKIPPED_SITES` defines a comma-separated list of sites from OTPQA tests that should be skipped.
 Example format:
   - `"turku.digitransit.fi,reittiopas.hsl.fi"`
-- (Optional) "DISABLE_BLOB_VALIDATION" should be included if blob (OSM) validation should be disabled temporarily.
+- (Optional) `DISABLE_BLOB_VALIDATION` should be included if blob (OSM) validation should be disabled temporarily.
-- (Optional) "NOSEED" should be included (together with DISABLE_BLOB_VALIDATION) when data loading for a new configuration is run first time and no seed image is available.
+- (Optional) `NOSEED` should be included (together with DISABLE_BLOB_VALIDATION) when data loading for a new configuration is run first time and no seed image is available.
-- (Optional) "NOCLEANUP" can be used to disable removal of historical data in storage
+- (Optional) `NOCLEANUP` can be used to disable removal of historical data in storage
-- (Optional) "JAVA_OPTS" Java parameters for running OTP
+- (Optional) `JAVA_OPTS` Java parameters for running OTP
+- (Optional) `SPLIT_BUILD_TYPE` is an enum used to configure if the build should be split.
+The values are:
+  - `ONLY_BUILD_STREET_GRAPH` to only build the street graph
+  - `USE_PREBUILT_STREET_GRAPH` to use the prebuilt street graph to finish a complete graph build
+  - All other values default to `NO_SPLIT_BUILD` which indicates that the build is run as normal

 ### Data processing steps